 \subsubsection{Relation to Bayesian Rules}

-Bayesian type of opinion dynamics assumes that there is a global {\it model} of the world and individuals aim to realize asymptotic learning of the underlying world \cite{baysian1,baysian2,acemonglubayes}.
-It has been shown that DeGroot update can also serve as a naive learning approach as long as the network somehow contains now dictators \cite{naive}.
+Bayesian opinion dynamics assume that there is a global {\it model} of the world and individuals aim to realize asymptotic learning of the underlying world \cite{baysian1}, \cite{baysian2}, \cite{acemonglubayes}.
+It has been shown that DeGroot update can also serve as a naive learning approach as long as the network somehow contains no dictators \cite{naive}.

-We argue here our model corresponds to the situation where nodes naively follow the code {\it keeping distance with enemies} and {\it keeping close to friends}, rather than have interest to some underlying world model.
-Our definition of the negative dynamics becomes quite natural if viewing the DeGroot type of update as the approach of keeping close to friends.
-This simple yet informative model, leads to a number of nontrivial belief formations in terms of convergence or divergence for unconstrained evolution, consensus, clustering, or oscillation under boundedness constraint.
+We argue here our model corresponds to the situation where nodes naively follow the code of keeping distance with enemies and keeping close to friends, rather than having interest in some underlying world model.
+Our definition of the negative dynamics becomes quite natural if one views the DeGroot type of update as the approach of keeping close to friends.
+This simple yet informative model leads to a number of nontrivial belief formations in terms of convergence or divergence for unconstrained evolution, consensus, clustering, or oscillation under boundedness constraint.

-It is an interesting question about what might be a proper model for Bayesian learning over signed social networks, under which the impact of the negative links can be quantified.
-Nodes might on one hand aim to learn in the presence of {\it negative} interactions, and on the other hand, aim to prevent its enemies from asymptotic learning.
+We note that it is an interesting open challenge to find a proper model for Bayesian learning over signed social networks, since nodes must learn in the presence of {\it negative} interactions, on the one hand, and may try to prevent their enemies from asymptotic learning, on the other.